 As in any rhinoplasty, your surgeon should employ balance: using donor material to create better aesthetics while retaining the strength of the nose’s underlying structure.
 The right results give a patient greater, long lasting comfort and a more attractive appearance.

-Choose a surgeon with experience, expertise in rhinoplasty, and knowledge of best practices.
+Choose a surgeon with experience in rhinoplasty and knowledge of best practices.
 Schedule an initial consultation with Dr. Max Pekarev by calling (817) 529-9199.